sfonteneau/AzureADConnect_Ldap/README.md

 password
 -------------------------------------

-The password sent to azure ad is an "NTLM hash", if you are using an openldap with samba3 schema then that hash is the sambaNTPassword
+The password sent to azure ad is an "NTLM hash", if you are using an openldap with samba3 schema then that hash is the sambaNTPassword, configure it with "hashnt" in the mapping.json file.

 As far as I know , there is currently no other type of hash supported by microsoft, the other alternative is the plaintext password...